Applications for variance are available online, or at the AAB office. You may call or write to request an application form.

 Remember, the burden of proof is on the applicant to prove his/her case.
 Statutorily, the Board can only grant variances if compliance with the regulations is proven to be technologically infeasible or the cost of compliance is excessive without any substantial benefit to persons with disabilities.

-A total of four (4) original packages must be created.
-In addition, the complete package (including plans and photographs) shall be submitted on compact disc to all parties concerned.
-EFFECTIVE MARCH 1, 2010 , all applicants filing for variances from 521 CMR will be required to deliver the application and all supplemental information to not only the AAB Office, but also to the Local Building Inspector (or State Inspector if applicable), the Local Commission on Disability, and the Local Independent Living Center that represent the city/town where the property in question is located.
-A list of the addresses for these entities is available through the city/town website or by calling the AAB Office.
-As of February 1, 2010, the new forms will be posted on the website and all applications must be submitted on these new forms.
+All applicants filing for variances from 521 CMR will be required to deliver the application and all supplemental information on both paper and compact disc to not only the AAB Office, but also to the Local Building Inspector (or State Inspector if applicable), the Local Commission on Disability (if applicable; check city/town website), and the Local Independent Living Center* (check Commonwealth of Massachusetts Statewide Independent Living Council) that represent the city/town where the property in question is located.
+A list of the addresses for these entities is also available by calling the AAB Office.

-The new variance applications will include a "Service Notice" which will require that signatures be provided, and the form notarized, verifying that the variance application has been received by the required parties.
-As of March 1, 2010, an application will not be accepted by this office without the required signatures on the "Service Notice".
-The new variance applications also require that e-mail addresses be provided as an additional means of contact.
+The variance application includes a "Service Notice" which requires that signatures be provided, and the form notarized, verifying that the variance application has been received by the required parties.
+An application will not be accepted by this office without completed forms and documentation.

 Once the Board receives the completed application, along with a $50.00 check made payable to " The Commonwealth of Massachusetts", it is entered in the Variance Tracking System.
 If the application is not complete, i.e. the filing fee, CD, or "Service Notice" is missing, the case will not be accepted, resulting in a delay in processing.